openstack/cinder/doc/source/configuration/block-storage/drivers/ibm-storwize-svc-driver.rst

    storwize_preferred_host_site = site1:iqn.1993-08.org.debian:01:eac5ccc1aaa&iqn.1993-08.org.debian:01:be53b7e236be,
                                   site2:iqn.1993-08.org.debian:01:eac5ccc1bbb&iqn.1993-08.org.debian:01:abcdefg9876w

-The site1 and site2 are names of the two host sites used in Spectrum Virtualize family storage systems.
-The WWPNs and IQNs are the connectors used for host mapping in the Spectrum Virtualize family.
+The site1 and site2 are names of the two host sites used in Storage Virtualize family storage systems.
+The WWPNs and IQNs are the connectors used for host mapping in the Storage Virtualize family.

 .. code-block:: console